siliconwitchery/pi-remote-debugging/README.md

 #### Home folder encryption

-**Note:** This section is somewhat experimental and it's easy to mess everything up.
-Do it earlier rather than later to save potential screw ups.

-**Why:** The SD card is completely unsecure so it's a good idea to encrypt it before deploying sensitive data onto it.
-It's also a good idea to change the default password and reduce attack surface using a firewall.
+**Why:** The SD card is completely unencrypted by default.
+Anyone can plug it into another computer and see the contents of your whole system.

-**How:** The Pi isn't really powerful enough to handle a fully encrypted SD card.
-That's okay though as long as we keep our data in a single secure place.
-System related things can be unsecure.
-Here we will set up a virtual drive, encrypt it, and then mount it on top of the user home directory. *this is a bit experimental so take it with the entire tub of salt.
-So far it seems to work for us.*
+**How:** Fully encrypting the SD card would cause a lot of overhead as the Pi has no dedicated encryption hardware.
+Instead we can encrypt our home folder and keep any sensitive information there.
+We will set up a virtual drive, encrypt it, and then mount it over the existing Pi home directory.

-1. Create a virtual disk of whatever size you like.
+1. Make a new empty file of whatever size you like.
 Here we use 8GB

    ```bash
    sudo fallocate -l 8G /crypt-home-data
    sudo dd if=/dev/zero of=/crypt-home-data bs=1G count=8
    ```

-2. Encrypt the drive using cryptsetup
+2. Encrypt the file using cryptsetup

    ```bash
    sudo cryptsetup -y luksFormat /crypt-home-data
    ```

-3. Open it
+3. Open it as a mapped drive and enter you password

    ```bash
    sudo cryptsetup luksOpen /crypt-home-data crypt-home
    ```

-4. Format the partition to ext4
+4. Format the drive as ext4

    ```bash
    mkfs.ext4 -j /dev/mapper/crypt-home